-A world touring bike succeeds or fails based on these criteria.
+A world touring bike succeeds or fails based on these six criteria.

-On The Superficial Ordinariness Of A World Touring Bike
+A Note On The Superficial Boringness Of A World Touring Bike

-An expedition touring bicycle built on tried and tested principles and designed to do pretty much everything is, by definition, likely to appear pretty ordinary.
+An expedition touring bicycle built on tried and tested principles and designed to do pretty much everything is, by definition, likely to appear pretty ordinary and unremarkable.

-If you spend time around high-performance competition bikes with price tags in the thousands, the superficial ordinariness of an expedition touring bike can take a bit of getting used to.
+If you’re used to high-performance competition bikes with price tags in the thousands, the superficial ordinariness of an expedition touring bike can take a bit of getting used to.

-As a starting point for the expedition bike, I chose the Oxford Bike Works 26 inch wheel expedition touring frameset (which ultimately led to me working with its designer and manufacturer on the complete build).
+As a starting point for the expedition bike, I chose the Oxford Bike Works expedition touring frameset in its V‑brake incarnation (there’s also a disc version for 2019).

-This purpose-designed 26-inch-wheel touring frame reminded me of those reliable old-school steel mountain bikes I used to ride as a teenager, such as the Specialized Rockhopper used by Alastair Humphreys on the first part of his round-the-world ride, and earlier versions of my beloved Kona Explosif.
+This purpose-designed expedition touring frame reminded me of those reliable old-school steel mountain bikes I used to ride as a teenager, such as the Specialized Rockhopper used by Alastair Humphreys on the first part of his round-the-world ride, and earlier versions of my beloved Kona Explosif.

-As such, it could be described as a ‘classic’ expedition touring frame design.
+As such, it could be described as a classical expedition touring frame.

-Richard’s frameset is built from Reynolds 525 chrome-molybdenum steel alloy tubing.
-There are lots of appropriate tubing lines out there, none better or worse than another in the hands of a good frame builder.
-525 is one of them, prioritising strength rather than lightness for long-term robustness and resilience to denting (both when riding and when transporting the bike).
+The Oxford Bike Works frameset is built from Reynolds 525 chrome-molybdenum (aka: cromo or cromoly) steel alloy tubing.
+There are lots of good tubesets out there, none better or worse than another in the hands of a good frame builder.
+Reynolds 525 is one of them, prioritising strength rather than lightness for long-term robustness and resilience to denting (both when riding and when transporting the bike).

 You’ll hear many framebuilders recommending 525 for heavy-duty touring bikes instead of other ‘better’ – i.e. more expensive – tubing lines.

-In terms of frame features and compatibility with the racks I was planning on fitting, Oxford Bike Works’ frame ticked all the boxes – and I’d test-ridden a bike built on the same frameset the previous year, so I knew that it’d be a good fit for me and that I got on well with its relaxed geometry and reassuring handling characteristics.
+In terms of frame features and compatibility with the racks I was planning on fitting, Oxford Bike Works’ frame ticked all the boxes – and I’d reviewed a bike built on the same frameset the previous year, so I knew that it’d be a good fit for me and that I got on well with its upright geometry and reassuring handling characteristics.

-- Read more about frame material choice for cycle touring here.
+- Read more about frame material choice for touring bikes here

-- You can order the frame direct from Oxford Bike Works, if you ask nicely, though Richard’s primary business is complete, custom-built bikes.
+- You can get the frameset direct from Oxford Bike Works if you ask nicely, though Richard’s primary business is complete, custom-built bikes.

 Headsets For Expedition Cycle Touring

-Of all the high-grade headsets available, the Chris King has the longest and strongest track record of the lot.
+Of all the high-end headsets available, the Chris King had the longest and strongest track record of the lot.

 In fact, this small Oregon-based machine shop was originally founded when Chris, then a young engineer, couldn’t find a headset with strong enough bearings for touring.
-He responded by designing and building pretty much the most durable bearings on Earth, in the process reinventing how headsets worked, and setting a standard of engineering precision that every other serious headset maker has attempted to imitate since.
+He responded by designing and building pretty much the most durable bearings on Earth, in the process inventing the much-imitated ‘threadless’ headset design, and setting a standard of engineering precision that every other serious headset maker has attempted to imitate since.

-The standard-issue NoThreadSet has been made in Oregon and sold worldwide for over 20 years, each unit coming with a 10-year guarantee, practically none of which ever get returned.
+The standard-issue NoThreadSet has been made in Oregon and sold worldwide for nearly 30 years, each unit coming with a 10-year guarantee, practically none of which ever get returned.
 That’s why the product has a cult following among mountain bikers (another category of riders who routinely trash their bikes).
 And it’s why it was the ideal headset for this particular job.

 Rather than buy a new one for the prototype – they aren’t cheap – I did what Chris King envisions all his customers doing: removing the headset from my old bike and installing it on the new one.
 So my own expedition bike actually features a headset that’s been halfway round the world already.
 It was second-hand when I bought it in 2007, and it is still rotating as smoothly today as the day it left the factory in Portland – which rather speaks for itself when it comes to why I’ve chosen it.